 Using multiple platforms/spaces to host the sessions can confuse if this is not well communicated, and in the case of virtual events, the engagement drops quite rapidly.

 - Too many days for the event duration

 It is okay that you set up an event with determinate event days.
-Due to their nature, some events require more or fewer days, and it's always good to check on previous experiences if after a 3 days event, with plenty of content and meeting times was enough to have a great event experience.
+Due to their nature, some events require more or fewer days, and it's always good to check on previous experiences if a three-day event, with plenty of content and meeting times, was enough to have a great event experience.

 More is not always better, and events also should be planned following this line.
 If you need advice on how many days and how to distribute the networking along the event days to not interfere with your sessions, our team can help you reach us through our contact form.

 - No pre-event info or too late about networking opening

 Being a first-time user of a new platform and accessing it when the event is live can be overwhelming.
 Your participants won't experience the same way as you might have planned, leading to a sense of discomfort.